-- 1. Presiding over all SGA meetings; - Addressing the Student Government Commission for the purpose of recommending legislation; - 3.
+- 1. Presiding over all SGA meetings; - 2.
+Addressing the Student Government Commission for the purpose of recommending legislation; - 3.
 Acquiring reports from the Commissioners; - Being an ex-officio member of all Student Government committees; - 5.
-Presiding over such meetings of the student body as designated
+Presiding over such meetings of the student body as designated by the administration of Jackson State and

-- by the administration of Jackson State and - Appointing student members to serve on college committees.
+6. Appointing student members to serve on college committees.

-Section 2: The SGA Vice President's duties shall be:

-- Assuming the duties of the President in the absence of the president; - Assisting the president in the performance of the executive duties; and - Serving as a voting member of the Student Government Commission, except when fulfilling duties as the president.

-Section 3: The SGA Secretary/Treasurer's duties shall be:

-- 1. Keeping a record of minutes of each meeting; - Keeping a record of the Commission membership and calling the roll at each meeting; - Posting and mailing SGA correspondence authorized by the President.
-All correspondence must be reviewed and approved by SGA Advisor or an Advisor Council member prior to publication. - Managing all correspondence relative to business functions of the organization; - Compiling and maintaining a history of the Student Government Association; - 6.
-Maintaining accurate financial records, and - Serving as voting member of the Student Government Association.
+- Section 2: The SGA Vice President's duties shall be: - 1.
+Assuming the duties of the President in the absence of the president; - 2.
+Assisting the president in the performance of the executive duties; - Off campus Vice Presidents shall preside over each center's SGA meetings; - Off campus Vice Presidents shall oversee each centers student activities; and - Serving as a voting member of the Student Government Commission, except when fulfilling duties as the president. - Section 3: The SGA Secretary/Treasurer's duties shall be: - 1.
+Keeping a record of minutes of each meeting; - 2.
+Keeping a record of the Commission membership and calling the roll at each meeting; - Posting and mailing SGA correspondence authorized by the President.
+All correspondence must be reviewed and approved by SGA Advisor or an Advisory Council member prior to publication. - Managing all correspondence relative to business functions of the organization; - Compiling and maintaining a history of the Student Government Association; - 6.
+Maintaining accurate financial records, and - Serving as a voting member of the Student Government Association.